Gonakudzingwa Restriction Camp

 Gonakudzingwa is located in present day Masvingo Province of Zimbabwe.
-After independence, the restriction camp was deserted.
-It was located 150 km off the Masvingo- [[Beitbrid Highway in the Gonarezhou National Park which was home to a variety of wild animals such as lions, elephants, cheaters and hyenas.
+After Mozambique independence, the restriction camp was deserted for security reasons.
+It was located 150 km off the Masvingo- [[Beitbrid Highway in the Gonarezhou National Park.

 The Restriction Camp

-One of the so-called ‘terrorists’ who stayed at the camp, Cde Philemon Bvunzawabaya from Mutoko said the Rhodesians used sophisticated methods of capturing and abandoning them.
+One of the ‘terrorists’ (as the Rhodesians termed them) who stayed at the camp, Philemon Bvunzawabaya from Mutoko said the Rhodesians used sophisticated methods of capturing and abandoning them.

 “I am happy to be back in this area to tell the story which shapes our history before we depart the earth,” said an emotional Bvunzawabaya.“The last time I came here I was blindfolded, as a prisoner in my land of birth and I didn’t know where I was going.“Now I am a free person, I can go anywhere I want, but I can only get satisfaction when I tell the story of Gonakudzingwa.
 “It is pathetic that we were being isolated from our people because we were preaching the gospel of revolution.“The Rhodesians used to give us poisoned food which would weaken us in the event of attempting to flee.“Even if we contemplated the idea of fleeing, where could we run to when we didn’t know where we were and when we were also surrounded by dangerous animals such as elephants and lions which used to linger around the fence.

-Gonakudzingwa is appreciated as one of the country's most respected landmarks.
-This is because it housed the country's nationalists who were keen to get the country freed from colonial rule.
-Above all, the place is intimately related to the late vice president and former nationalist leader Joshua Nkomo who was later accorded the title Father Zimbabwe due to his spectacular role in the country's war of independence.
-In pos colonial Zimbabwe, there have been calls to declare the place a world heritage site like such places in the region such as Robben Island in South Africa.
+Gonakudzingwa is appreciated as one of the country's most respected landmarks, because it housed the many core early nationalists (where they came to know each other) In Zimbabwe, there have been calls to declare the place a world heritage site, such as Robben Island in South Africa.